-In parallel to the shipment of the Sampling Information Notice to the sampling contact persons, and based on the detailed information provided by the Scientific Advisor, the EDQM prepares (a) request(s) (cover letter and sampling form) to the MAH(s) concerned to require the CTS and other non-commercially available standard and material.
-The EDQM states in this cover
+In parallel to sending the Sampling Information Notice to the sampling contact persons and based on the detailed information provided by the Scientific Advisor, the EDQM prepares (a) request(s) (cover letter by email and sampling form) to the MAH(s) concerned to require the CTS and other non-commercially available standard and material.
+The EDQM states in this cover letter to the MAH(s) that testing will be performed according to an INN Test Protocol developed for this specific purpose within the OMCL Network.
+Direct shipments from the MAHs to the testing OMCLs are organised for all material in connection with CAPs requiring the use of cells.